nounsDAO/nouns-diligence/reports/proposal-59.md

 ### Minor

-There is one possible, yet unlikely, revert condition.
+- There is one possible, yet unlikely, revert condition.
 Details of this condition will be released at a later time.
+- Minor smart contract risk, siloed to the 51 ETH sent in the proposal.

 ## Audit Required